muhammadnadeem/codeSample/README.md

  - it is the main file that have code for json schema conversion.
 This can be also executed at standalone script.

 3. handler.py
  - it have the code for the case if we want to used the same conversion script in any web application.
 I am using the same script for schema conversion and after conversion of each record of input file i am saving the new schema into database.

 The code contains only related methods.
-All library imports are removed for these files for readability purpose.
+All library imports are removed from these files for readability purpose.